 Idle problems are almost always caused by one of three things: Bad Plug (get a new one).
 Wrong setting (go back to the instructions).
 Leaks.
 The Jett Carb is easy to set, so if you have trouble something is definitely wrong.
-If you have problems with the engine suddenly quitting while operating at mid-range, try the K&B idle plug, #4520.

 Needle Valve Setting For The First Flight: Before you start, you should have a prop that you are sure is not too big, and a well calibrated tach.
-Try a 9x7 Master Airscrew or APC.
-(APC 10 x 6 for the .60L) Start the engine.
+Your break in prop is about right.
+Since your engine has already been run it should be ready to start.
 Leave the battery on and slowly lean the engine in.
-The engine should stage to 14500 to 15000 quickly while still rich.
+The engine should stage to 12000 to 13000 quickly while still rich.
 Slowly continue leaning it in until the engine peaks.
-You will know the peak when the engine slows down rapidly begins to surge.
+You will know the peak when the engine slows down.
 At this point rapidly open the needle about 1 turn, or until the engine crackles rich.
 Kill the engine and let it cool.
 Trying to set the needle after you have taken it past peak is fruitless and can do damage.
 The pipe will not stage properly and your needle could easily be off by one full turn (lean).

 Open the needle 1/2 turn and restart.
 This time do not lean the engine all to way to the peak--stay about 500 back and let it warm up.
-Slowly back the needle up to about 700-1000 back of the peak and keep it there for the first flight.
+Slowly back the needle up to about 700-1000 below peak RPM and keep it there for the first flight.
 Make adjustments slowly from this point.
 You will be able to run different props without changing the needle but a few degrees.
 If it takes more, your prop is wrong.

-TANK: Hayes type tanks work well for the Sport-Jett, but any good clunk is OK if you have no leaks and keep it clean.
+Fuel Tank: Hayes type tanks work well for the Sport-Jett, but any good clunk is OK if you have no leaks and keep it clean.
+Ensure the tank is padded and isolated from the airframe.
 CLEAN YOUR TANK AND EQUIPMENT OFTEN AND USE A FILTER IN YOUR PUMP.
-If you mount your engine upright make sure that the needle valve assembly is at least as low as the centerline of the tank (this may be impossible).
+If you mount your engine upright make sure that the needle valve assembly is at least as low as the center line of the tank (this may be impossible).
 If not, turn your engine sideways so the engine won't have to draw up hill.
 ABOUT 80% OF THE TROUBLE CALLS WE GET ARE ULTIMATELY FOUND TO BE TANK PROBLEMS.

 The engine should run almost a full tank of fuel on the ground without changing RPM significantly.
 Look for air bubbles in the fuel line while running with 1/3 full tank.
 You should have no air in the fuel line.
-The tank must be perfectly isolated by thick, dense foam, around all sides, and front and back.
+The tank must be completely isolated by thick, dense foam, around all sides, and front and back.
 Take the time to do this, along with making sure you have new, good tubing in and outside the tank, and above all else, no leaks.

-MAINTENANCE: Your engine is designed to last for many hours, but care must be taken to avoid lean runs.
+Maintenance Your engine is designed to last for many hours, but care must be taken to avoid lean runs.
 A few flights lean will destroy your engine.
 No amount of castor oil, super oils, etc. will help you then, so avoid even a few seconds of lean running.

-Optimum head clearance is .018-.020 in. (.48mm), but if you are experiencing some overheating, or blowing plugs often, you may want to raise your head. (.002 shims can be obtained from the factory.)
+Optimum head clearance is .022-.026 (.55mm), but if you are experiencing some overheating, or blowing plugs often, you may want to raise your head. (.002 shims can be obtained from the factory.)
 Carefully add one and try it again.
 Use care in removing and tightening the head.
 We suggest you have someone help you if you are inexperienced.
 An improperly torqued head will ruin your piston and liner fit in just a few seconds running.